 - Value: Enter the appropriate value according to the selected operator.

-- Add rule: You can add as many rules to a filter as you need.
-After you’ve defined one or more rules for your filter and are ready to add one to another field, click Add rule.
+- + Condition: You can add as many conditions to a filter as you need.
+Click + Condition after you’ve defined one or more rules for your filter and are ready to add one to another field.

 - Add group: Click Add group to create filters with a set of rules that use multiple Boolean conditions.
 Groups allow you to segment your filtration logic for complex circumstances.
 For example, you could use one rule group that uses the NOT Boolean operator to exclude records that were created before a certain date, then create another rule group to include records that use the AND or OR operator.

-Rules are the preferred option for simple filter logic, but JavaScript is an option for complex filter logic.
-You can’t define both rules and JavaScript in a filter.
-If you apply rules and then toggle Filter editor to JavaScript to enter filter criteria, JavaScript takes precedence, and any previously defined rules are ignored.
+Rules are the preferred option for simple filter logic; JavaScript is better suited to complex logic.
+You can't define both in the same filter.
+If you apply rules and then switch the filter editor to JavaScript, JavaScript takes precedence, and any previously defined rules are ignored.

 Consider JavaScript filters for the following requirements: